buddhist-uni/buddhist-uni.github.io/_courses/buddhism/refuge.md

 We’ll break these up into bite-sized pieces over the coming lessons.

 For this module, let's **begin by reading:**
-- Chapters 1–3 of *The Biography* (don't worry: they're short chapters!)
+- Chapters 1–3 of *The Biography* on the ancient Indian context into which the Buddha was born (Don't worry: they're short chapters!)
 - Chapter 1 of *What the Buddha Taught*
 - And (optionally) through Chapter 2 of *Fundamentals* if you'd like to learn a bit about ancient India
-- (We'll come back to Bhikkhu Bodhi's *Path* in [Module 7](/courses/buddhism/the-path).)
+- (We'll come back to Bhikkhu Bodhi's *Path* in [Module 7](/courses/buddhism/the-path) and will return to _Being Nobody_ in the next lesson.)

-**In addition** to cracking open our new books, you may want to check out:
+**In addition** to cracking open our new books, see:

 {% include content_blurb.html category="av" slug="triumph-over-mara" blurb="
-You may have seen the statue before of the Buddha sitting under the Bodhi tree and touching the Earth.
-This short video introduces its symbolism.
+This short video introduces the symbolism of a common Buddha statue.
 " %}
 {% include content_blurb.html category="excerpts" slug="prayer-and-worship_malalasekera" blurb='
 Contemporary Buddhists do indeed worship the Buddha, but what do they think about when they bow to the Buddha statue?
 Is it "prayer" when Buddhists chant?